 Benzinga’s flagship premium service is called Benzinga Pro.
 This is a news alert service designed for active traders.
 It includes advanced features like audio squawk, live chat with the newsdesk team, and a real-time news scanner.
 A restricted version of Benzinga Pro is available for free, but full access to the platform costs $177 per month.

 The Motley Fool offers a number of different stock picking services, the most well-known of which is Stock Advisor.
 This stock picking newsletter includes 2 new stock picks per month and focuses on companies with above-average growth potential.
 As of March 14, 2022, Stock Advisor has a return of 468% since it launched in 2002, compared to 131% for the S&P 500.
 Stock Advisor costs $199 per year.
-Currently, though, you can get 55% off The Motley Fool Stock Advisor at this link, bringing the price down to only $89.
+Currently, though, new members can get a special discount on The Motley Fool Stock Advisor at this link.

 Which Service is Better?